Shayna Baszler: World Wonder Ring Stardom (2015, 2017)

 In October 2015, Baszler worked two events for Japanese promotion World Wonder Ring Stardom, during their American tour in Covina, California, first teaming with Brittany Wonder and Datura in a loss to Oedo Tai (Act Yasukawa, Kris Wolf and Kyoko Kimura), and unsuccessfully challenging Cheerleader Melissa for the GRPW Lady Luck Championship two days later.
 She returned to the promotion in January 2017, this time touring Japan.
-She made her debut on January 3, teaming with Mayu Iwatani and Jungle Kyona to defeat Sumie Sakai, Kagetsu and Kyoko Kimura.
+She made her debut on January 3, teaming with Jungle Kyona and Mayu Iwatani to defeat Kagetsu, Kyoko Kimura and Sumie Sakai.
 The following day, she teamed with Nixon Newell and Kay Lee Ray to defeat Iwatani, Kairi Hojo and Konami.
 The following day, she faced Himomi Mimura and Viper in a triple threat match won by Viper.
 On January 15, she took part in another triple threat match, this time defeating Momo Watanabe and Jungle Kyona.
-On January 29, she teamed with Deonna Purrazzo and Christi Jaynes to defeat Kris Wolf, Viper and Kagetsu.
+On January 29, she teamed with Deonna Purrazzo and Christi Jaynes to defeat Kagetsu, Kris Wolf and Viper.
 On February 23, Baszler unsuccessfully challenged Io Shirai for the World of Stardom Championship.

-WWE
+WWE (2017–2025)

 NXT Women's Champion (2017–2020)

 On August 28, 2017, Baszler entered the Mae Young Classic tournament promoted by WWE, defeating Zeda in the first round.
 The following week, Baszler defeated Mia Yim, Candice LeRae, and Mercedes Martinez en route to the final.
 On September 12, Baszler was defeated in the final of the tournament by Kairi Sane.

 Baszler made her NXT debut at a house show on August 10, 2017, where she teamed with The Iconic Duo (Billie Kay and Peyton Royce) to face Kairi Sane, Aliyah, and Dakota Kai in a losing effort.
 On August 12, she made her singles debut by defeating Zeda.
 On October 3, WWE officially announced that Baszler had signed with the company and started training at the WWE Performance Center.

 On the December 6 episode of NXT, a vignette aired teasing Baszler's televised debut.
 She made her televised debut by attacking Kairi Sane on the December 27 episode of NXT.
-On the January 10, 2018 episode of NXT, she made her in-ring debut, defeating Dakota Kai by referee stoppage.
+On the January 10, 2018, episode of NXT, she made her in-ring debut, defeating Dakota Kai by referee stoppage.
 Baszler continued to attack Kai until NXT Women's Champion Ember Moon made the save, leading to a title match at NXT TakeOver: Philadelphia on January 27, where Moon defeated Baszler to retain the title, but was attacked by her afterwards.
 Baszler received another title match against Moon at NXT TakeOver: New Orleans on April 7, where Baszler defeated Moon by technical submission to win the NXT Women's Championship.
 She then began a feud with Nikki Cross, culminating in a title match at NXT TakeOver: Chicago II on June 16, which Baszler won.